MoatLab/FEMU/README.md

 GRUB_SERIAL_COMMAND="serial --unit=0 --speed=115200 --word=8 --parity=no --stop=1"
 ```

+  Update the grub by `sudo update-grub`.
 Now you're ready to `Run FEMU`.
 If you stick to a Desktop version guest OS,
   please remove "-nographics" command option from the running script before
   running FEMU.